julienXX/terminal-notifier/README.markdown

 work, please send a pull-request.

-This tool is used by [Kicker](https://github.com/alloy/kicker) to show the status of commands being executed executed due to filesystem changes.
+This tool is used by [Kicker](https://github.com/alloy/kicker) to show the status of commands being executed due to filesystem changes.

 ## Download